-19.4 Coordinator
+4 Coordinator

-19.4.1 Markov Decision Processes
+4.1 Markov Decision Processes

 Markov decision processes (MDPs) have become the semantic model of choice for decision theoretic planning (DTP) in the artificial intelligence community [30].
 They are simple for domain experts to specify, or can be learned from data.
 They have many well studied properties including approximate solution and learning techniques.
-An MDP is a tuple $\{\mathscr{S},\mathscr{A},\Pr_R\}$ , where $\mathscr{S}$ is a finite set of states and $\mathscr{A}$ is a finite set of actions.
-Actions induce stochastic state transitions, with $\Pr(s,a,s')$ denoting the probability with which state s' is reached when action s' is a executed at state s' is a real-valued reward function, associating with each state s' and action s' is a real-valued reward function, associating with each state s' and action s' is a real-valued reward function, associating with each state s' and action s' is no potential solution is one that achieves the maximum over the optimality measure, while an approximate solution comes to within some bound of the maximum.
+An MDP is a tuple $\{S, A, Pr, R\}$ , where S is a finite set of states and A is a finite set of actions.
+Actions induce stochastic state transitions, with Pr(s, a, s') denoting the probability with which state s' is reached when action a is executed at state s.
+R(s, a) is a real-valued reward function, associating with each state s and action a.
+Solving an MDP is finding a mapping from states to actions.
+Solutions are evaluated based on an optimality criterion such as the expected total reward.
+An optimal solution is one that achieves the maximum over the optimality measure, while an approximate solution comes to within some bound of the maximum.

 A solution to an MDP is a policy that maximizes its expected value.
-For the discounted infinite-horizon case with any given discount factor $\gamma \in [0,1)$ , there is a policy $V^$ that is optimal regardless of the starting state that satisfies the Bellman equation [31]:
+For the discounted infinite-horizon case with any given discount factor $\gamma \in [0, 1)$ , there is a policy $V^$ that is optimal regardless of the starting state that satisfies the Bellman equation [31]:

-$$V^(s) = \max{a} \{ R(s, a) + \gamma \Sigma{s' \in S} Pr(a, s, s') V^(s') \}$$ (19.1)
+$$V^{}(s) = max{a} \{ R(s, a) + \gamma \Sigma{s' \in S} Pr(a, s, s') V^{}(s') \}$$ (1)